ibexa/documentation-developer/docs/guide/request_lifecycle.md

 ## Kernel's Response Event and Response Sending

-The HttpKernel sent a last `kernel.response` event (a.k.a `KernelEvents::RESPONSE`) (see `bin/console debug:event-dispatcher kernel.response`).
+The HttpKernel send a `kernel.response` event (a.k.a `KernelEvents::RESPONSE`) (see `bin/console debug:event-dispatcher kernel.response`).
 For example, if HTTP Cache is used, Response's headers may be enhanced.

+The HttpKernel send a `kernel.finish_request` event (a.k.a `KernelEvents::FINISH_REQUEST`) (see `bin/console debug:event-dispatcher kernel.finish_request`).
+The VerifyUserPoliciesRequestListener is filtering route on its policy configuration (see [Permissions for routes](https://doc.ibexa.co/en/latest/guide/permissions/#permissions-for-routes)).
+[TODO: This is ridiculous to check this so lately, it should be done during kernel.request like the siteaccess_group_whitelist]

 Finally, the HttpKernel send the Response.

+The HttpKernel send a last `kernel.terminate` event (a.k.a `KernelEvents::TERMINATE`) (see `bin/console debug:event-dispatcher kernel.terminate`) [TODO: reindex listener]

 If an exception occurs during this chain of events, the HttpKernel get out of it, send a `kernel.exception` and try to obtain a Response from its listeners (see `bin/console debug:event-dispatcher kernel.exception;`).